-4. For FATCA purposes, what does a US person mean?
+3. What does a US Person mean?

-The term "US person" means any person or corporate or entity that falls in any of the following category:
+The term "US person" means any person or corporate or entity that falls in any of the following categories:

-- A citizen or resident of the US;

-- Any person who holds a US passport;

-- Any person who holds a US citizenship (sole or dual);

-- Any person who holds a US Green Card;

-- Any person who was born in the US;

-- Any person who is a non- US citizen or resident but has substantial presence in the US and meets the substantial presence test as contained in the Internal Revenue Code;

-- Is a US tax payer for any other reason;

-- A partnership created or organized in the US or under the law of the US or of any State, or the District of

-Columbia;

-- A corporation created or organized in the US or under the law of the US or of any State, or the District of Columbia; - Any estate other than a foreign estate; - Any trust if (i) a court within the US is able to exercise primary supervision over the administration of the trust, and (ii) one or more US persons have the authority to control all substantial decisions of the trust.
+- A citizen or resident of the US; - Any person who holds a US passport; - Any person who holds a US citizenship (sole or dual); - Any person who holds a US Green Card; - Any person who was born in the US; - Any person who is a non- US citizen or resident but has substantial presence in the US and meets the substantial presence test; - Is a US tax payer for any other reason; - certain persons who spend a significant number of days in the US each year - A partnership created or organized in the US or under the law of the US or of any State, or the District of Columbia; - A corporation created or organized in the US or under the law of the US or of any State, or the District of Columbia; - Any estate other than a foreign estate; - Any trust if (i) a court within the US is able to exercise primary supervision over the administration of the trust, and (ii) one or more US persons have the authority to control all substantial decisions of the trust.